top of page

 Offering Support to Affected Employees

-Where redeployment or redundancies are required, it is important to support your employees during this time, consider offering career counselling services, job search assistance, upskilling, training and development opportunities, flexible working to allow time for interviews.
+Where redeployment or redundancies are required, it is important to support your employees during this time.
+Provide information about your Employee Assistance Programme if you have one, consider offering career counselling services, assist with job searches, provide opportunities for training and development opportunities, and offer flexible working to allow time for interviews.

 By offering support to affected employees, you not only demonstrate compassion and empathy but also potentially help mitigate any negative effects on your remaining employees and overall company culture.